Sudan

 The Programme Collective Voices for Peace seeks to create collective spaces for the healing of trauma and for the development of grassroots solutions to conflict to be later relayed to higher-level political processes.
 Such an effort requires the direct engagement of Sudanese partners for the solutions to be owned, designed and informed at the lowest level possible.

-Waey organisation A non-governmental organisation established in 2017 with the mission to strengthen and develop the capabilities of Sudanese citizens to confront challenges and issues in their path towards building a brighter future.
+Waey Organisation A non-governmental organisation established in 2017 with the mission to strengthen and develop the capabilities of Sudanese citizens to confront challenges and issues in their path towards building a brighter future.
 Such a future should be based on principles of human rights, local Sudanese experiences and cultures, and human values.
 The organisation strives to do so by creating spaces for dialogue and learning that enable citizens' participation, and by organising awareness-raising multimedia campaigns on themes such as Cholera prevention and the role of identity in conflicts.

 The Programme Capacities for Peace (C4P) is a programme funded by the Swedish Mission Council (SMC) that is implemented and led by two CSOs, operating in Kenya and in Sudan, with LPI's financial and technical support.
 The Programme was partly designed out of the two partners' strategic objectives and thematic focus.